anagha-google/apache-hudi-gcp-lab/03-lab-guide/Module-03.md

 ### 6.2.
 Run the following script in Cloud Shell

 This Dataproc can be tuned further for performance.
+Please feel free to contribute optimizations.
 ```
 # Variables
 PROJECT_ID=`gcloud config list --format "value(core.project)" 2>/dev/null`